 Fall for Pears

-The pear provides many health benefits, including being a good source of fiber and of vitamin B2, C, E, copper, and potassium.
+The pear provides many health benefits, including being a good source of fiber and of vitamins B2, C, E, copper, and potassium.
 They also contain a significant amount of pectin, which is a water-soluble fiber.
-Pears also have anti-oxidant and anti-carcinogen glutathione which help prevent high blood pressure and stroke.
+Pears also have antioxidant and anti-carcinogen glutathione which help prevent high blood pressure and stroke.

 Pear Bread Pudding

 - ¼ teaspoon salt

 - 4 eggs